 Special Articles are on a variety of topics and may include AASLD practice guidelines, in-depth scientific reviews, meeting reports, and comments on social policy.
 It's recommended that the length of each article is kept within the 5,000 words (including references) but this may be decided by the Editor on a case-by-case basis.

-Provide a concise title that (no more than 120 characters, not incluing spaces between words), in the case of work with experimental animals, indicates the species used.
+Provide a concise title that (no more than 120 characters, not including spaces between words), in the case of work with experimental animals, indicates the species used.
 List the full names of the author(s).
 Indicate the institutional affiliation.
 In a multi-authored work involving more than a single institution, indicate individual affiliation by means of a superscript Arabic number.
 Indicate a change of address similarly.
-Provide a short title of no more than 45 characters for use as a running title, and list 5 key words that do not appear in the title itself.
+Provide a list of 5 key words that do not appear in the title itself.

 The footnotes should include the following: 1.
 An alphabetical list of all abbreviations used in the article (including tables and figures) and their definitions (see the Abbreviations section later in these instructions for more details); 2.
 Grants and financial support (this should not be included in the acknowledgments); 3.
 Any conflicts of interest; and 4.
 The complete mailing address for the correspondence author along with the author's telephone and fax numbers, e-mail address, and academic degree.

 In 275 words or less, state the rationale for the study, its results, and conclusions in terms accessible to the general reader.
 Nonstandard abbreviations, references, or footnotes should not be used.
 The last section should start with “Conclusion:”

 Provide the minimum background information that will orient the general reader.
 Do not engage in a literature review.